 Your design looks great and you have a fantastic copy, but this can quickly go to waste if it’s not printed right.
 Make sure you get the most out of your brochure by having it professionally printed with Vistaprint.
 Vistaprint is the brochure provider of choice for small businesses, with its affordable price and great turnaround time.
 And if you’re having trouble coming up with the perfect brochure design, you can easily choose from their over 10,000 templates or get help from one of their professional designers.

-Brochures are often given away at events, providing attendees with maps, schedules and additional information on what the event is all about.
+Brochures are often marketing materials given away at events, providing attendees with maps, schedules and additional information on what the event is all about.
 They also double as souvenirs or keepsakes for the event itself, so they have to embody the spirit of the event in a way that will be memorable.

 This educational brochure takes die-cut designs into something more than a pretty accent on your brochure.
 It grabs the opportunity to relay important information in an engaging and fun way to make it more memorable.